-In a few cases classes exist which have a mixed beahvior - part of their state is constant, and part is per-worker.
-A simple example of this is a particle definitions, such as G4Electron, which holds both data (which is constant) and a pointer to the G4ProcessManager object for electrons - which must be different for each worker (thread).
+A few cases classes exist which have mixed behavior - part of their state is constant, and part is per-worker.
+A simple example of this is a particle definition, such as G4Electron, which holds both data (which is constant) and a pointer to the G4ProcessManager object for electrons - which must be different for each worker (thread).